Landsat 8: On orbit problems with TIRS

 On 19 December 2014, ground controllers detected anomalous current levels associated with the Scene Select Mirror (SSM) encoder electronics.
 The SSM electronics were turned off with the instrument pointed at nadir and TIRS data was acquired but not processed.
 On 3 March 2015, operators switched TIRS from the A side to B side electronics to deal with the issue with the A side encoder electronics.
 TIRS resumed normal operations on 4 March 2015, and nominal blackbody and deep space calibration data collection resumed on 7 March 2015.

 On 3 November 2015, the ability of TIRS to accurately measure the location of the Scene Select Mirror (SSM) was compromised and the encoder was powered off.
 In April 2016, an algorithm was developed to compensate for the powered off encoder and data reporting resumed.
 In addition to these problems, TIRS launched with a stray light anomaly that increases the reported temperature by up to 4 Kelvin in band 10 and up to 8 K in band 11.
 Eventually, it was determined that the anomaly was caused by out-of-field reflections bouncing off a metal alloy retaining ring mounted just above the third lens of the four-lens refractive TIRS telescope and onto the TIRS focal plane.
 In January 2017, an algorithm was developed to estimate the amount of stray light and subtract it from the data, reducing the error down to about 1 K.

+Landsat Changes

+In 2020, Landsat 9 joined the fleet and in 2025 Landsat 7 was decommissioned.